MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 To add a Card gallery:

-1. Open the design studio to edit the content and components of the site.
+1. Open the [design studio](use-design-studio.md) to edit the content and components of the site.

-1. Go to the Pages workspace.
+1. Go to the **Pages** workspace.

 1. Select the page you want to edit.

-1. Select the section you want to add the form component to.
+1. Select the section you want to add the card gallery to.

-1. Hover over any editable canvas area, then select the Card gallery icon from the component panel.
+1. Hover over any editable canvas area, then select the **Card gallery** icon from the component panel.

 Choose from any of the four available layouts.
 You can also choose from existing card galleries if they're available.